Near--extremal gravitational collapse in 4+1 dimensions: Schwarzschild--de--Sitter space: Characteristic gluing

 This is a first order ODE for $r_u(0, v)$.
 The initial condition $r_u(0, 0)$ follows from the vanishing of the Misner-Sharp mass at the dS three--sphere $(u=0, v=0)$ which gives \be r_u(0, 0)=\frac{\Lambda r(0, 0)^2-6}{24 r_v(0, 0)}. \ee We have so far determined $r$ and $r_u$ at $C_0$.
 Another wave equation (\ref{emmm4}) now becomes a 1st order ODE for $B_u(0, v)$ which we solve with the initial data $B_u(0, 0)=0$.
 We must make sure that the resulting $B_u(1, v)=0$ to match the sphere data at the SdS horizon.
 This places a condition on the parameters in the ansatz (\ref{ansatsB}), which we fix by a shooting procedure.

 The final wave equation (\ref{lasteeq}) is a 1st order ODE for $F_u(0, v)$.
 The function $F$ is equal to $0$ at $C_0$ - this is our gauge choice.
-The function $F_u$ is determined by solving the first order ODE with an initial condition $F_u(0, 0)=0$.
-Proceeding in an analogous way, and using the $u$ and $v$ derivatives of of the Einstein equation we can determine the $u$--derivatives of $r, F, B$ at $C_0$.
+The function $F_u$ is determined by solving (\ref{lasteeq}) with an initial condition $F_u(0, 0)=0$.
+Proceeding in an analogous way, and using the $u$ and $v$ derivatives of the Einstein equation we can determine the $u$--derivatives of $r, F, B$ at $C_0$.

 The data on $C_0$ has been determined.
 We also have the transverse null surface data at the SdS edge $(v=1, u\in[u_1, 0])$.
 A theorem of Luk \cite{Luk} allows extension to $u<0$, and once this is found we can read off the Cauchy data at a space--like surface $t=0$.
 This is the data we use in our numerical implementation in \S\ref{section_numerics} to construct the space--time.
 This initial data is therefore determined, by a combination of the characteristic gluing construction followed by the extension theorem.
 Conversely, the numerical evolution of the Cauchy data from \S\ref{section_numerics} determines $B(u=0, v)$ needed for the characteristic gluing, as well as $B(u>0, v)$ which in the framework of \cite{Luk} would be determined by the data on $C_0$ and the transverse null surface $(v=0, u\in [0, u_2])$.
 This is illustrated in Fig.\ \ref{fig:ChG}.